Soub1101/PromptInn/README.md

 🔹 Tech Stack:

-Frontend: HTML, CSS, JavaScript
+1. Frontend: HTML, CSS, JavaScript

-Backend (if needed): Java with Spring Boot (for future booking & database integration)
+2. Backend (if needed): Java with Spring Boot (for future booking & database integration)

-Database (if needed): PostgreSQL/MySQL (for storing hotels & bookings)
+3. Database (if needed): PostgreSQL/MySQL (for storing hotels & bookings)

 🚀 Future Enhancements:

-Add booking functionality (backend + database).
+- Add booking functionality (backend + database).

-Implement real-time availability checks.
+- Implement real-time availability checks.

-Enhance UI with animations & smooth transitions.
+- Enhance UI with animations & smooth transitions.

-Include user reviews and ratings for hotels.
+- Include user reviews and ratings for hotels.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use the code for personal or commercial purposes.